Leopard-2019/Comparing-Classifiers/README.md

 Although, working with imbalance data is always a challenge for any particular Machine Learning Model, four models were considered for the analysis: KNN, Logistic Regression, Support Machine Vector, and Decision Tree.
 The metric used to estimate the optimum parameters for each model was 'roc_auc' (the area under the ROC curve), since it works quite well for imbalance data.
 The statistical results of the analysis are shown below:

 <h4>KNeighborsClassifier</h4>
-The supervised learning algorithm K-nearest neighbors (KNN) was used for classification in this analysis.The pipeline model is shown on Figure.
+The supervised learning algorithm K-nearest neighbors (KNN) was used for classification in this analysis.The pipeline model is shown on Figure 26.

 </br>
 <p align="center">
 <img src="images/Figure17_knn_1.jpeg" width="300px">
-<h4 align="center"> Figure 36</h4>
+<h4 align="center"> Figure 26</h4>
 </p>

-The GridSearchCV function was used to optimized several hyper-parameters tested (see Figure).
-The optimum values for those, and the metrics results are shown on Figure.
+The GridSearchCV function was used to optimized several hyper-parameters tested (see Figure 27).
+The optimum values for those, and the metrics results are shown on Figure 28.

 </br>
 <p align="center">
 <img src="images/Figure17_knn_2.jpeg" width="1000px">
-<h4 align="center"> Figure 36</h4>
+<h4 align="center"> Figure 27</h4>
 </p>

 </br>
 <p align="center">
 <img src="images/Figure17_knn_44.jpeg" width="1000px">
-<h4 align="center"> Figure 36</h4>
+<h4 align="center"> Figure 28</h4>
 </p>

 <h4>Logistic Regression</h4>
-The supervised learning algorithm Logistic regression was also used for classification in this analysis, since the dependent variable is binary.The pipeline model is shown on Figure.
+The supervised learning algorithm Logistic regression was also used for classification in this analysis, since the dependent variable is binary.The pipeline model is shown on Figure 29.

 </br>
 <p align="center">
 <img src="images/Figure17_lgr_1.jpeg" width="300px">
-<h4 align="center"> Figure 36</h4>
+<h4 align="center"> Figure 29</h4>
 </p>

-The GridSearchCV function was used to optimized several hyper-parameters tested (see Figure).
-The optimum values for those, and the metrics results are shown on Figure.
+The GridSearchCV function was used to optimized several hyper-parameters tested (see Figure 30).
+The optimum values for those, and the metrics results are shown on Figure 31.

 </br>
 <p align="center">
 <img src="images/Figure17_lgr_2.jpeg" width="1000px">
-<h4 align="center"> Figure 36</h4>
+<h4 align="center"> Figure 30</h4>
 </p>

 </br>
 <p align="center">
 <img src="images/Figure17_lgr_44.jpeg" width="1000px">
-<h4 align="center"> Figure 36</h4>
+<h4 align="center"> Figure 31</h4>
 </p>

 <h4>Support Vector Machine</h4>
-The supervised learning support vector machine (SVM) is used for classification in this analysis.The pipeline model is shown on Figure.
+The supervised learning support vector machine (SVM) is used for classification in this analysis.The pipeline model is shown on Figure 32.

 </br>
 <p align="center">
 <img src="images/Figure17_svc_1.jpeg" width="300px">
-<h4 align="center"> Figure 36</h4>
+<h4 align="center"> Figure 32</h4>
 </p>

-The GridSearchCV function was used to optimized several hyper-parameters tested (see Figure).
-The optimum values for those, and the metrics results are shown on Figure.
+The GridSearchCV function was used to optimized several hyper-parameters tested (see Figure 33).
+The optimum values for those, and the metrics results are shown on Figure 34.

 </br>
 <p align="center">
 <img src="images/Figure17_svc_2.jpeg" width="1000px">
-<h4 align="center"> Figure 36</h4>
+<h4 align="center"> Figure 33</h4>
 </p>

 </br>
 <p align="center">
 <img src="images/Figure17_svc_44.jpeg" width="1000px">
-<h4 align="center"> Figure 36</h4>
+<h4 align="center"> Figure 34</h4>
 </p>

 <h4>Decision Tree</h4>
-The supervised learning decision tree is used for classification in this analysis.The pipeline model is shown on Figure.
+The supervised learning decision tree is used for classification in this analysis.The pipeline model is shown on Figure 35.

 </br>
 <p align="center">
 <img src="images/Figure17_tree_1.jpeg" width="300px">
-<h4 align="center"> Figure 36</h4>
+<h4 align="center"> Figure 35</h4>
 </p>

-The GridSearchCV function was used to optimized several hyper-parameters tested (see Figure).
-The optimum values for those, and the metrics results are shown on Figure.
+The GridSearchCV function was used to optimized several hyper-parameters tested (see Figure 36).
+The optimum values for those, and the metrics results are shown on Figure 37.

 </br>
 <p align="center">